-Figure 10. a & b.
+Figure 12. a & b.
 A handheld high-accuracy GPS unit was used to measure points along the dirt road that is shown in Fig. 5.
 The dirt road tire tracks extending out in either direction from the fault offset were measured to within a few cm's accuracy at hundreds of points.
 These lines were then used to estimate the fault offset more accurately than could be done using conventional methods such as with a tape measure and straight-edge rulers (as in Fig. 3).
 In this location, extensive cracking was seen across a width that extended more than 350 m to the west of the scarp, and over 150 m east of the scarp, for a total width of more than 500 m at this location.
 The dirt road azimuth was estimated by GPS to be 166 degrees, and the fault rupture trace was projected so as to estimate that fault offset was 3.4 m right-lateral in the plane of the fault (panel a).
-Over two meters of vertical separation was also quantified by GPS at this location (panel b).
+Over two meters of vertical separation was also quantified by GPS at this location (panel b), but half of this may be a pre-existing channel, perhaps apparent offset along what could be a scarp formed in a pre-historic earthquake The pre-existing topography at this site is still being discussed and debated as a possible contributor to the apparent 2 meter scarp height here.

 Post-mainshock afterslip monitoring has been undertaken using different methods.
-At Highway 178, lines were painted across ruptures in the asphalt surface to enable checking of subsequent slip (Figure 11).
+At Highway 178, lines were painted across ruptures in the asphalt surface to enable checking of subsequent slip (Figure 13).
 These lines were painted onto the pavement shortly after the M6.4 and M7.1 mainshocks; no afterslip was observed through July 8 2019.
 GPS monitoring in the region is ongoing.
 Satellite based monitoring of afterslip is occurring more broadly along the fault, with some evidence of afterslip having been encountered in China Lake.

-Figure 11.
+Figure 13.
 Pavement of Highway 178 offset by M6.4 event fault rupture (shown by white lines) and short painted lines used to monitor afterslip.
 Locations: Left 35.649, -117.4824 (red line), Right 35.6441, -117.537 (white line).
 Photo credits: Ben Brooks, USGS